DEPA: Self-Supervised Audio Embedding for Depression Detection: Conclusion

 \section{Conclusion}

-This work proposed DEPA, an audio embedding pretraining method for automatic depression detection.
-An encoder-decoder model is trained in self-supervised fashion to predict and reconstruct a center spectrogram given a spectrogram context.
-Then, DEPA is extracted from a trained encoder model and fed into a multi-task depression detection BLSTM.
-DEPA exhibits an excellent performance compared to traditional LMS, STFT, HCVP, and other commonly used features. \textit{In-domain} results suggest a significantly better result (F1 0.75, MAE 5.01) on detection presence detection using STFT features compared to LMS features as well as other approaches without DEPA.
-Pretraining on SWB (F1 0.81, MAE 4.87) and AD (F1 0.79, MAE 5.60) datasets show that additional out-domain data is beneficial to depression detection research.
+This work proposes DEPA, an audio embedding pretraining method for automatic depression detection.
+An encoder-decoder model is trained in a self-supervised fashion to predict and reconstruct a center spectrogram given a spectrogram context.
+Then, DEPA is extracted from a trained encoder model and fed into a depression detection BLSTM network.
+DEPA exhibits an excellent performance compared to traditional LMS, STFT, HCVP, x-vector, and other commonly used features.
+DEPA pretrained on \textit{In-domain DAIC} suggests a significantly better result on detection presence detection using STFT features (DAIC F1 0.90, MDD F1 0.94) compared to LMS features (DAIC F1 0.68, MDD F1 0.71) as well as other approaches without DEPA.
+Pretraining on large datasets, e.g. DEPA on AD reached F1 0.94 \& MAE 4.75, further shows that additional out-domain data is beneficial to depression detection research.
+Results validated on MDD also illustrate performance enhancement with DEPA's superior capability of summarizing sequences.
+DEPA can be a generalized method for similar tasks that need to summarize long sequences given a single output label, for e.g. most medical applications of audio classification including dementia, Parkinson's disease.